-View Park Preparatory Accelerated Charter Middle School (also referred to herein as "View Park Prep," "VPPA" and "Charter School") shall:
+ICEF Innovation Los Angeles Charter School (also referred to herein as "IILA" and "Charter School School")

 - Be nonsectarian in its programs, admission policies, employment practices, and all other operations.
 (California Education Code (hereinafter "Ed.
 Code") § 47605(d)(1).) - Not charge tuition.
 (Ed.
 Code § 47605(d)(1).) - Not discriminate against any pupil on the basis of disability, gender, gender identity, gender expression, nationality, race or ethnicity, religion, sexual orientation, or any other characteristic that is contained in the definition of hate crimes set forth in section 422.55 of the Penal Code.
 (Ed.
-Code § 47605(d)(1).) - Except as provided in Education Code section 47605(d)(2), admission to a charter school shall not be determined according to the place of residence of the pupil, or of his or her parent or legal guardian, within this state, except that an existing public school converting partially or entirely to a charter school under this part shall adopt and maintain a policy giving admission preference to pupils who reside within the former attendance area of that school.
+Code § 47605(d)(1); Ed.
+Code § 220.) - Except as provided in Education Code section 47605(d)(2), admission to a charter school shall not be determined according to the place of residence of the pupil, or of his or her parent or legal guardian, within this state, except that an existing public school converting partially or entirely to a charter school under this part shall adopt and maintain a policy giving admission preference to pupils who reside within the former attendance area of that school.
 (Ed.
 Code § 47605(d)(1).) - Admit all pupils who wish to attend Charter School.
 (Ed.
-Code § 47605(d)(2)(A).) - Except for existing pupils of Charter School, determine attendance by a public random drawing if the number of pupils who wish to attend Charter School exceeds Charter School's capacity.
-Preference shall be extended to pupils currently attending Charter School and pupils who reside in the Los Angeles Unified School District (also referred to herein as "LAUSD" and "District").
+Code § 47605(d)(2)(A).) - Except for existing pupils of Charter School, determine attendance by a public random drawing if the number of pupils who wish to attend Charter School exceeds Charter School her parent or legal guardian, within this to pupils currently attending Charter School and pupils who reside in the Los Angeles Unified School District (also referred to herein as "LAUSD" and "District").
 (Ed.
 Code § 47605(d)(2)(B).) - If a pupil is expelled or leaves Charter School without graduating or completing the school year for any reason, Charter School shall notify the superintendent of the school district of the pupil's last known address within 30 days, and shall, upon request, provide that school district with a copy of the cumulative record of the pupil, including a transcript of grades or report card, and health information.
 (Ed.
 Code § 47605(d)(3).) - Meet all statewide standards and conduct the pupil assessments required pursuant to Education Code sections 60605 and 60851 and any other statewide standards authorized in statute or pupil assessments applicable to pupils in non-charter public schools.
 (Ed.
 Code § 47605(c)(1).) - Consult, on a regular basis, with Charter School's parents, legal guardians, and teachers regarding the school's educational programs.
 (Ed.
 Code § 47605(c)(2).)

-Charter School hereby declares that Charter School, operated by or as its nonprofit public benefit corporation, is and shall be the exclusive public school employer of Charter School's employees for the purposes of the Educational Employment Relations Act (EERA), Chapter 10.7 (commencing with Section 3540) of Division 4 of Title I of the Government Code.
+Charter School hereby declares that Charter School, operated as or by its nonprofit public benefit corporation, is and shall be the exclusive public school employer of Charter School pupil assessments applicable to pupils in non-charter public schools.
+(Ed(EERA), Chapter 10.7 (commencing with Section 3540) of Division 4 of Title I of the Government Code.
 Charter School shall comply with all provisions of the EERA and shall act independently from LAUSD for collective bargaining purposes.
 In accordance with the EERA, employees may join and be represented by an organization of their choice for collective bargaining purposes.

-NOTE: This Charter contains specific "District Required Language" (DRL), including the Assurances, Affirmations, and Declarations above.
+NOTE: This Charter contains specific independently from LAUSD for collective bargaining Assurances, Affirmations, and Declarations section above.
 The DRL should be highlighted in gray within each Charter element or section.
 The final section of the Charter provides a consolidated addendum of the DRL.
 This intentional redundancy facilitates efficient charter petition review while ensuring ready access to the DRL for any given section of the Charter.
 To the extent that any inconsistency may exist between any provision contained within the body of the Charter and the DRL contained in the addendum, the provisions of the DRL addendum shall control.